 Athletics was a big source of business at Penn during the first 40 years of the 20th century.
 From the birth of football at Penn to the year 1917, the Athletic Association of the University presided over all financial matters concerning athletics at Penn.
 The Athletic Association was made up of well-heeled alumni who would support activities in order to elevate Penn’s athletic program.
 When the Association was forced to resign in 1917 the University Council on Athletics was formed and the Trustees took over all athletic affairs.

 In addition to consuming a large amount of money, athletics contributed lots of money as well.
 In 1896, 15% of the annual revenue generated derived from intercollegiate athletics.
-In 1930, Athletics still accounted for 11% of the annual income generating over 1 million dollars.
+In 1930, Athletics still accounted for 11% of the annual income generating over $1 million.
 By this time it would be hard to overcome high-powered football at an institution like Penn, even if anyone wanted to.
 But as it turned out, somebody did.

 President Thomas S. Gates, the inventor of the “Gates Plan,” of 1931 (which was an attempt to end the hypocrisy of Penn’s athletic program and its accompanying, fraudulent role as an “Ivy League,” academic university), tried to bring Penn back to a more robust intellectual foundation.
 He accomplished this (briefly) by diminishing programs and trying to extricate the University from “big-time” athletics as much as possible.
 Gates did this by budgeting athletics, making all coaches part of the faculty, thereby decreasing their salaries and demanding them to teach classes if they wished to remain at Penn (most did not).
 Thus, he had hoped would bring back a more serious academic reputation to Penn.
 Gates’ “Ivy League” constituents agreed and in 1933 added themselves to Penn’s football roster for the first time since 1921.